- Terminology and the Performance Field

 Up to this point, the discipline was known as HPT.
 The publication of Performance Consulting led to many practitioners labeling themselves performance consultants.

-Additionally, ASTD concluded that the term human performance improvement was clearer to potential clients and began referring to the discipline in this manner.
+Additionally, ATD concluded that the term human performance improvement was clearer to potential clients and began referring to the discipline in this manner.

 The Mid-1990s to the Present